richardcheam/low-label-defect-detection/README.md

 ## Overview

-We tackle the problem of learning from limited labels by combining:
+I tackle the problem of learning from limited labels by combining:
 - **SimCLR**: A contrastive self-supervised learning framework to pretrain a feature encoder.
 - **Linear probing / MLP classification**: To evaluate SimCLR representation quality.
 - **Semi-supervised CNN with Pseudo-labeling**: A supervised baseline that bootstraps predictions on unlabeled data with high-confidence thresholds.